serbulent/HOPER/text_representations/representation_generation/README.md

 `-mdw` or `--model_download`: download biosentvec and biowordvec model automatically.

 ### How to Run

+Our users who have installed Hoper do not need to perform the following operations.

+If you have not installed Hoper, you must perform the steps below to run text representation generation.

 Step by step operation:
   1. Clone repository